Arlodotexe/OwlCore/docs/articles/OwlCore.Remoting/remoting-modes-and-directions.md

 `RemotingDirection` is a flag, and you can enable more than one option.
 For example, you can combine `RemotingDirection.Inbound | RemotingDirection.OutboundHost` to allow receiving in any Mode, but only allow outbound messages when in `Host` mode.

 See [RemotingDirection](https://arlo.site/owlcore/api/OwlCore.Remoting.RemotingDirection.html) docs for a list of all possible directions and how they're used.

+See [RemotingMode](https://arlo.site/owlcore/api/OwlCore.Remoting.RemotingMode.html) docs for more details about each remoting mode.